Skip past navigation to main part of page

 _hhwtrps This is the cross-section responding person population weight rescaled to sum to the number of responding persons in the relevant wave (i.e. 13,969 in wave 1).
 Use this weight when the statistical package requires the sum of the weights to be the sample size.

-_lnwtrp This longitudinal responding person weight is the longitudinal population weight for all people responding (i.e. provided an interview) each wave from wave 1 to the wave where this variable resides.
+This longitudinal responding person weight is the longitudinal population weight for all people responding (i.e. provided an interview) each wave from wave 1 to the wave where this variable resides.

-blnwtrp is for the balanced panel of respondents from wave 1 to 2; clnwtrp is for the balanced panel from wave 1 to 3; dlnwtrp is for the balanced panel from wave 1 to 4, etc.
+blnwtrp is for the balanced panel of respondents from wave 1 to 2;

-These variables are also on the Longitudinal Weights File, but are named differently: wlra_b; wlra_c; wlra_d, etc. We expect to drop _lnwtrp in future.
+These variables are also on the Longitudinal Weights File, but are named differently: wlra_b; wlra_c; wlra_d, etc.

-_rwrp1 to _rwrp45 Cross-sectional responding person population replicate weights
+_rwrp1 to _rwrp45 Cross–sectional responding person population replicate weights.

 _rwlnr1 to _rwlnr45 Longitudinal responding person population replicate weights.

-Longitudinal Weights File* wlet1_tn Longitudinal enumerated person weight for the balanced panel of all people who were enumerated (i.e. part of a responding household) each wave from wave t1 to tn.
+Longitudinal Weights File wlet1_tn Longitudinal enumerated person weight for the balanced panel of all people who were enumerated (i.e. part of a responding household) each wave from wave t1 to tn.
 Wave letters are used in place to t1 and tn.
-For example, wlec_f is the longitunal enumerated person weight for the balanced panel from wave 3 to 6.
+For example, wlec_f is the longitudinal enumerated person weight for the balanced panel from wave 3 to 6.

 wlet1tn Longitudinal enumerated person weight for the balanced panel of all people who were enumerated (i.e. part of a responding household) in wave t1 and tn.
-Wave letters are used in place to t1 and tn.
+Wave letters are used in place of t1 and tn.
 The paired longitudinal weights do not restrict individuals in any way based on their response status in waves between t1 and tn.
 For example, wlecf is the longitunal enumerated person weight for the balanced panel of enumerated people in wave 3 and 6 (they may or may not have been enumerated in other waves).

 wlrt1_tn Longitudinal responding person weight for the balanced panel of all people who were interviewed each wave from wave t1 to tn.
 Wave letters are used in place to t1 and tn.
-For example, wlrc_f is the longitunal responding person weight for the balanced panel of respondents from wave 3 to 6.
+For example, wlrc_f is the longitudinal responding person weight for the balanced panel of respondents from wave 3 to 6.

 wlrt1tn Longitudinal responding person weight for the balanced panel of all people who were interviewed in wave t1 and tn.
-Wave letters are used in place to t1 and tn.
+Wave letters are used in place of t1 and tn.
 The paired longitudinal weights do not restrict individuals in any way based on their response status in waves between t1 and tn.
-For example, wlrcf is the longitunal responding person weight for the balanced panel of respondents in wave 3 and 6 (they may or may not have been responding in other waves).
+For example, wlrcf is the longitudinal responding person weight for the balanced panel of respondents in wave 3 and 6 (they may or may not have been responding in other waves).

 Advice on Using Weights